NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Icon database policy --> Use the predefined database and my custom one
     - Base dictionary --> Foundry Icons
     - Icon prefix --> iconizer
-- [Virtual Tabletop Assets - Party Overview](https://foundryvtt.com/packages/vtta-party/) - Adds an info icon in the Actors tab that allows an overview of the current party of PCs.
+- [Virtual Tabletop Assets - Party Overview](https://foundryvtt.com/packages/vtta-party/) - Adds an info icon in the Actors tab that pops an overview of the current party of PCs.
 HP, AC, languages, wealth, etc. are all available.
 I use it mainly for the Languages tab since the other info is pretty easy to see, but it's useful information to have in one place.
     - Grant players access to the overview --> Disabled